'Leave, leave': Anti-Morsi protesters chant as police respond with teargas

 Cairo police cracked down on the swelling masses on Tahrir Square with teargas as they protested President Morsi’s new powers.
 Over 200 thousand recently flooded Cairo’s center, calling for Morsi to veto decrees vastly expanding his power.

+Officers fired on protesters near Omar Makram Mosque on Tahrir Square on Wednesday morning.
 Hundreds of thousands of demonstrators chanted “Leave, leave” and “Down with the regime,” wrote Cairo-based journalist Bel Trew on Twitter.